-TPP Trademark Scam Red Flagged by USPTO
+Trademark Scams Red Flagged by USPTO

-The TPP Trademark Scam is one of many scams trying to confuse U.S. trademark applicants into thinking that they owe the USPTO money to continue processing their application.
+There are many scams trying to confuse U.S. trademark applicants into thinking that they owe the USPTO money to continue processing their application.
 When in reality none of these companies are part of the USPTO.
 Unfortunately, some people get confused and send these scamming companies thousands of dollars.

 The USPTO has set up a page dedicated to these scamming companies.
 The following companies have been red-flagged by the USPTO as potential scams (in alphabetical order):